 Detailing fiduciary duties

-As representatives or administrators, individuals are entrusted with the responsibility of managing assets or making decisions on behalf of beneficiaries.
+Executors and administrators (personal representatives) are entrusted with the responsibility of managing assets and making decisions on behalf of beneficiaries.
 One of the primary fiduciary duties is loyalty.
-This means that representatives must act in the best interests of the beneficiaries without any conflicts of interest.
+This means that they must act in the best interests of the heirs and beneficiaries without any conflicts of interest.
 They should prioritize the welfare of those they represent above all else.

 Another essential duty is prudence.
 Representatives need to exercise sound judgment and make informed decisions when handling assets or executing their responsibilities.
 They should consider all relevant factors, seek professional advice if necessary, and act reasonably to protect and grow the beneficiaries’ interests.